AutoTrust: Benchmarking Trustworthiness in Large Vision Language Models for Autonomous Driving: Additional Details of Evaluation on Trustfulness

-\textbf{Results.} Figure \ref{fig:fact-radar} illustrates the overall performance of the evaluated VLMs on factuality for both close-ended and open-ended questions, highlighting the potential factual inaccuracies of the DriveVLMs.
-Table \ref{tab:facuality-open} summarizes the results of models' performance on open-ended questions for factuality evaluation.
-Overall, GPT-4o-mini achieves the highest average performance, leading in four out of five datasets, which is as expected since it is one of the most advanced commercial VLM.
-Further, LLaVA-v1.6 also demonstrates strong performance on open-ended questions, with an average score slightly lower than that of GPT-4o-mini.
+\paragraph{Results.} Table \ref{tab:facuality-open} summarizes the results of DriveVLMs' performance on open-ended questions for factuality evaluation.
+Overall, GPT-4o-mini achieves the highest average performance, leading in four out of five datasets.
+LLaVA-v1.6 also demonstrates strong performance on open-ended questions, with an average score slightly lower than that of GPT-4o-mini.
 General VLMs, despite their lack of specific training for driving scenarios, consistently outperform DriveVLMs in both open-ended and closed-ended questions.
 This advantage is likely due to their larger model size and superior language capabilities, which are particularly beneficial for the GPT-based scoring metric.
 Furthermore, we can observe that DriveVLMs exhibit moderate to low performance, suffering from significant factuality hallucinations, with results varying significantly across different datasets.
 For example, Dolphins demonstrate the best performance among DriveVLMs but suffer a significant drop on the DriveLM-nuScenes~\citep{sima2023drivelm} dataset, which is likely due to the dataset’s emphasis on the moving status of traffic participants, which may differ from Dolphins' training data.
 Among specialized VLMs, Dolphins emerges as the top performer with the DriveVLMs for factuality on open-ended questions.
 While the DriveLM-Challenge and EM-VLM4AD demonstrate a limited performance.
 Table \ref{tab:facuality-close} presents the results of DriveVLMs' performance on close-ended questions for factuality evaluation.
 The same trends observed in the open-ended question are evident here, with the generalist models consistently outperforming DriveVLMs in performance, and GPT-4o-mini continues to excel with high accuracy rates.
 Moreover, the VLMs' performance in open-ended questions is generally better compared to closed-ended questions across all these datasets, indicating that VLMs struggle to accurately perceive and comprehend the intricate details of driving scenes.